List of tallest buildings in Melbourne: 20th century

 Following much discussion, a 40 m height limit was introduced to Melbourne in 1916, along with regulations concerning fire-proof construction.
 This height is often said to have been the limit of fire ladders at the time, but this was an idea that the then fire chief allowed to be widely circulated even though the tallest ladder rose to only 25 m, in order to ensure that fire safety was paramount.
+(Note: In 1897, the "Great Fire" burnt out a whole city block.)
 The main reasons for the limit, as well as fire proofing, were the preservation of light and air to the streets, avoiding congestion, and the influence of the City Beautiful movement, preferring evenly scaled streetscapes over those with buildings of varying heights.
-The height limit remained in force for nearly 40 years, allowing only uninhabited 'architectural features' to project beyond the 40 metre limit.
+The height limit remained in force for nearly 40 years, allowing only uninhabited architectural features to project beyond the 40 metre limit.
 The Manchester Unity Building (1932), for instance, achieved a total height of 64 m to the top of its corner tower.

-Melbourne was the first city in Australia to undergo a post-war high-rise boom beginning in the late 1950s, (though Sydney in the following decades built more) with over 50 high-rise buildings constructed between the 1970s and 1990s.
-ICI House (1955) was constructed after being granted a variation to the height limit; at a height of 81 m, the building was Australia's first modern high-rise.
+Melbourne was the first city in Australia to undergo a post-war high-rise boom, which began in the late 1950s (though Sydney in the following decades built more), with over 50 high-rise buildings constructed between the 1970s and 1990s.
+ICI House (1955) was constructed after being granted a variation to the height limit; at a height of 81 m, the building was Australia's first International-style high-rise.
 Its variation was on the basis that the design included an open garden space at ground level, introducing the concept of floor area ratio, where a total allowable floor area is used instead of a specific height limit.
-This was formalised by 'plot ratios' of 1:8 to 1:12 for different areas of the CBD in the "Borrie Report" in 1964, which was modified into a series of 'plot ratio benefit' scheme in the early 1980s, where the upper level of floor area could only be achieved in return for certain public benefits, such as a public arcade.
-Plot ratios remained in force for every site until 1999, when the 'New Format' Planning Scheme included plot ratios for entire city blocks rather than individual sites, a control that was mostly ignored.
+This was formalised by "plot ratios" of 1:8 to 1:12 for different areas of the CBD in the "Borrie Report" in 1964, which was modified into a series of "plot ratio benefit" schemes in the early 1980s, where the upper level of floor area could only be achieved in return for certain public benefits, such as a public arcade.
+Plot ratios remained in force for every site until 1999, when the "New Format" Planning Scheme included plot ratios for entire city blocks rather than individual sites, a control that was mostly ignored.